😎😱 French celebrities made these spelling mistakes. Don't make the same.

 Now let's get down to business.
 Let's start right away with two Instagram posts from Marion Cotillard.
 You certainly know her if you have seen the movie Batman.

 So I display the first post on the screen.
-Here she relayed the text of a French politician who made a mistake, but she should have checked before copying and pasting it.
-I'll give you a few seconds to find the mistake which is easy.
+Here she has relayed the text of a French politician who made a mistake, but she should have checked before copying and pasting.
+I'll give you a few seconds to find the mistake, which is easy.
 Let's start slowly.

-As you may have guessed, "an" is missing an "s".
-"Two years" is a plural, so it needs an "s".
+As you've probably guessed, "an" is missing an "s".
+"Two years" is plural, so it needs an "s".

 Second post by Marion Cotillard. *Post reading on screen*.